Pat Quinn (politician): 2010 gubernatorial election

 In the Democratic primary for governor in 2010, Quinn was challenged by State Comptroller Daniel Hynes, who had held that office since 1999.
 Following a contentious primary, Quinn defeated Hynes by just under 9,000 votes, with 50.4% of the vote.

 While Quinn won the Democratic nomination, the Democratic nomination for Lieutenant Governor went to political unknown Scott Lee Cohen.
 Illinois law at the time put Cohen's name with Quinn's in the general election.
 Difficulties in Cohen's personal life, including allegations of domestic violence, quickly came to light, threatening the Democrats' chances (and Quinn's) in the fall.
 Cohen withdrew from the ballot, which Quinn said was "the right decision for the Democratic Party and the people of Illinois."
 On March 27, 2010, Illinois Democratic leaders selected Sheila Simon to replace Cohen on the ballot.

 Quinn faced Republican Bill Brady in the general election.
 In April, Cohen announced that he, too, would run for governor, as an independent.

 In a year marked by the conservative Tea Party movement, Quinn campaigned on raising Illinois' flat income tax rate, a politically risky move, announcing in March a plan to raise the rate from 3% to 4%.
 Despite the election campaign for a full term, Quinn said, "Your oath is to the people, not to politics as usual, not to an election year.
 You’ve got to do hard things."

 In the general election Quinn's campaign aired television ads produced by Joe Slade White that repeatedly asked the question of his opponent, "Who is this guy?"
 Ben Nuckels was the general election Campaign Manager and was named a "Rising Star of Politics" by Campaigns & Elections magazine for his efforts with Quinn.

 Despite political statistician Nate Silver giving Quinn a 9.4% chance of winning – in a Republican year, while campaigning on new revenue – Quinn won the general election on November 2, 2010, in one of the top political upsets of the year.
-Quinn's victory was named by RealClearPolitics.com as the No. 5 General Election upset in the country; Politico said it was the 7th closest gubernatorial in American history.
+Quinn's victory was named by RealClearPolitics.com as the No. 5 General Election upset in the country; Politico said it was the seventh closest gubernatorial election in American history.

 A University of Illinois professor said that the election wins in 2010 proved that, "When push comes to shove he has shown himself to be the best closer in Illinois politics."